 Write-Host "Export completed.
 File saved as C:\M365_User_Licenses.csv"

 - Exported license report will be stored in C:\ drive.
-Below screenshot shows the contents of M365_User_Licenses.csv file which includes the license details for a given user along with service plan information.
+Below screenshot shows the contents of M365_User_Licenses.csv file, which includes the license details for a given user along with service plan information.

 Previous script requires providing userprincipalname into a variable $userPrincipalName

 , which will pull the license data for that particular user.
 You may have the requirement of exporting license data for all Microsoft 365 users at once.
-You can use below powershell script which will go through all users and export the data into a CSV file.
-You can also download below script from my github repo: M365_License_Export_All_User_Graph.ps1.
+You can use below PowerShell script which will go through all users and export the data into a CSV file.
+You can also download below script from my GitHub repo: M365_License_Export_All_User_Graph.ps1.

 M365_License_Export_All_Users_Graph.ps1